Look Good, Feel Good: Enclothed Cognition—What Is It?

 Imagine you are one of the 60 million Americans with a disability who cannot dress quickly or independently.
 The “adaptive clothing” that you can find to wear is not attractive or comfortable. ln many cases, in lieu of wearing something unwieldy or that doesn’t fit properly, you forego the option altogether.

-It’s time to address the needs of the underserved community of the differently-abled with fashion-inclusive solutions.
+It’s time to address the needs of the undeserved community of the differently-able with fashion-inclusive solutions.